navcoin/NavHub/content/news/2018-09-19-navcoin-core-next-steps.md

 Hash512 reports that NavCoin m8 images for Odroid are now live.
 Over 6GB for C2 and over 4GB for XU4 compressed and built for 16GB SD/eMMC or higher.
 The images are ready to download at navcoinm8.com.

 The NavCoin m8 image for use on the S905 and S912 is also available.
 It simplifies the DIY instructions, because all you have to do is download an image.
-Get more details of this , and order your new stakebox at the NavCoin m8 website.
+Get more details of this, and order your new stakebox at the NavCoin m8 website.

 <www.navcoinm8.com>